Health and Wellness

 A Message from the Associate Dean of Students for Wellness

-Ensuring the health, safety, and wellbeing of Babson students is a critical priority for the College, and most especially for the members of the Health and Wellness Department.
+Ensuring the health, safety, and wellbeing of Babson students is a critical priority for the College.
 We believe that wellness is central to students’ academic, personal, and professional success.
 Simply stated, if you aren’t well, you can’t do well.
 Our programs and services are intentionally designed to focus on students’ holistic health, addressing multiple dimensions of wellness, including physical, emotional, spiritual, intellectual, and social wellbeing.
 As a department within student affairs, we seek to create a comprehensive and integrated health and wellness program that fosters students’ personal and professional development as business leaders and entrepreneurs.

-The Health and Wellness Department at Babson College is comprised of Health Services, Counseling Services, Health Promotion, Alcohol & Other Drug Services (AODS), Sexual Assault Prevention & Response Services (SAPRS), and our Peers On Wellness (POW) peer health education program.
-These offices are staffed by licensed clinicians, administrative staff, and student affairs professionals who care deeply about ensuring the health and safety of Babson students.
+The Health and Wellness Department (pdf) at Babson College is comprised of Health Services, Counseling Services, Health Promotion, Alcohol & Other Drug Services (AODS), Sexual Assault Prevention & Response Services (SAPRS), and our Peers On Wellness (POW) peer health education program.
 Health Services is located on the ground floor of Hollister Hall.
 Health Promotion and the Office of Alcohol & Other Drug Services can be found on Main Street in Reynolds (also home to POW!).
 We also encourage you to visit Babson’s new Wellness Center in Park Manor South, home to Counseling Services, Sexual Assault Prevention & Response Services, and the Office of the Associate Dean.

 Ryan Travia, M.Ed.